What is Land Quality?

 It is very important that new housing developments don't follow the same mistakes of the past and build housing on former industrial land without checking for contamination and making the site safe.
 We have produced a guide for developers and their consultants who want to build on land that may be contaminated.

 A common method used to make contaminated land safe is to cover it with clean material and our guide: 'Verification requirements for cover systems' has been produced to help ensure this is done correctly.

 On some sites where ground gases are an issue it is also common place to install gas protection measures in buildings and our guide: 'Verification requirements for gas protection systems' has also been produced to ensure that this is done correctly

-Radon is a naturally occurring gas and so is not dealt with as land contamination, but comes from soil and occurs in some areas more than others – see the Radon Map of England and Wales.
+Radon is a naturally occurring gas and so is not dealt with as land contamination, but comes from soil and occurs in some areas more than others – see the UK maps of radon.